 Other than the covenant described below, the indenture does not contain financial covenants and does not restrict us from paying dividends, incurring additional indebtedness or issuing or repurchasing any of our other securities.
-The indenture also does not protect holders in the event of a highly leveraged transaction, except to the extent described in the accompanying prospectus under the heading "Description of Our Senior Debt -

-Consolidation, Merger and Sale of Assets."
+The indenture also does not protect holders in the event of a highly leveraged transaction, except to the extent described in the accompanying prospectus under the heading "Description of Our Senior Debt - Consolidation, Merger and Sale of Assets."
 The restrictive covenant summarized below is applicable to the notes; provided, however, that it will terminate pursuant to the termination provision of the indenture and will no longer be applicable to the notes on and after the date, which we refer to as the "termination date," on which there remains outstanding, in the aggregate, no more than \$200 million in principal amount of our:

-- 5.875% Senior Notes due 2008 (\$200 million outstanding as of March 31, 2008), - 6.850% Senior Notes due 2015 (\$200 million outstanding as of March 31, 2008), - 7.25% Senior Notes due 2010 (\$200 million outstanding as of March 31, 2008), - 3.75% Convertible Notes (\$402 million outstanding as of March 31, 2008), and - long-term indebtedness (but excluding for this purpose any long-term indebtedness incurred pursuant to any revolving credit facility, letter of credit facility or other similar bank credit facility) issued subsequent to the issuance of the notes and prior to the termination date containing a covenant substantially similar to the restrictive covenant summarized below, or an event of default substantially similar to the event of default described in the fourth bullet under "Events of Default" below, but not containing the termination provision.
+- 5.875% Senior Notes due 2008 (\$200 million outstanding as of November 30, 2006), - 6.850% Senior Notes due 2015 (\$200 million outstanding as of November 30, 2006),

+- 7.25% Senior Notes due 2010 (\$200 million outstanding as of November 30, 2006), - 3.75% Convertible Senior Notes due 2023 (\$575 million outstanding as of November 30, 2006), and - long-term indebtedness (but excluding for this purpose any long-term indebtedness incurred pursuant to any revolving credit facility, letter of credit facility or other similar bank credit facility) issued subsequent to the issuance of the notes and prior to the termination date containing a covenant substantially similar to the restrictive covenant summarized below, or an event of default substantially similar to the event of default described in the fourth bullet under "Events of Default" below, but not containing the termination provision.

-Our 5.875% Senior Notes due 2008, our 6.850% Senior Notes due 2015, our 7.25% Senior Notes due 2010 and our 3.75% Convertible Notes have a covenant similar to the restrictive covenant summarized below.
-The terms of our 5.95% Senior Notes due 2017 include a similar covenant and the termination provision described above.
+Our 5.875% Senior Notes due 2008, our 6.850% Senior Notes due 2015, our 7.25% Senior Notes due 2010 and our 3.75% Convertible Senior Notes due 2023 have a covenant similar to the restrictive covenant summarized below.